UnexomWid/SudoF4/README.md

 >
 > It's easier and faster to alt-F4.
 That's why it's called a "keyboard shortcut".

-Those that rage quit probably have a workaround like task manager anyway, so the hook is pointless.
+Those that rage quit probably use a workaround like task manager anyway, so the hook is pointless.

+I have also seen singleplayer games that hook it, so the whole "ruining the experience of other players" argument is invalid in those cases.

 `Alt + F4` is an explicit request - the user wants the program to close immediately.

-**To hook `Alt + F4` is to assume you understand what the user wants more than the user does.**
+⚠ **To hook `Alt + F4` is to assume you understand what the user wants more than the user does.** ⚠

 Therefore, I present to you **SudoF4**.